Alban Roe: Trial

 In 1641 he was transferred to close confinement within the strict Newgate prison.
-In his trial in 1642 he was found guilty of treason under the statute 27 Eliz c.2 for being a priest.
+In his trial in 1642 he was found guilty of treason under the Jesuits, etc. Act 1584 for being a priest.

 Challoner details his initial refusal to enter a plea.
 It then transpired that the chief witness against him was a fallen Catholic who he had formerly helped.
 Thinking he could win him round again, he pleaded not guilty, but objected to being tried by "twelve ignorant jurymen", who were unconcerned about the shedding of his innocent blood.
 The judge was intimidated by Roe making a mockery of the proceedings, and took him aside for a private conversation.
 This went badly with, Roe declaring "My Saviour has suffered far more for me than all that; and I am willing to suffer the worst of torments for his sake."
 The judge sent him back to prison where he was advised by who Challoner describes as "some grave and learned priests" to follow the example of those before him and consent to being tried by the court.
 The jury took about a minute to find him guilty.
 He then, in mockery, bowed low to the judge and the whole bench for granting him this great favour which he greatly desired.

 The judge suspended the sentence and sent him back to prison for a few days.
 Roe's fame led to a constant stream of visitors, one of whom smuggled in the necessary items for him to say mass in his cell.

-Execution
+Martyrdom

 On the morning of 21 January 1642, Roe together with fellow priest Thomas Reynolds was drawn on hurdles from Newgate Prison to the place of execution.
 At Tyburn, Roe preached in a jovial fashion to the crowd about the meaning of his death.
 He was still playing to the crowd, holding up the proceedings by asking the Sheriff whether he could save his life by turning Protestant.
 The Sheriff agreed.
 Roe then turned to the crowd declaring "see then what the crime is for which I am to die and whether religion be not my only treason?"

 His remark to one of his former gaolers was "My friend, I find that thou art a prophet; thou hast told me often I should be hanged."

 He created quite an impression by his death and when his remains were quartered there was a scramble to dip handkerchiefs into his blood and pick up straws covered in his blood as relics.
 The speech he made is said to have been sent to Parliament and stored in their archives.